GAOXINYU203/s2reg/README.md

 ### Kitti odometry

-We evaluate GeoTransformer on the standard Kitti benchmark as in [PREDATOR](https://arxiv.org/abs/2011.13005).
+We evaluate S2Reg on the standard Kitti benchmark as in [PREDATOR](https://arxiv.org/abs/2011.13005).

 | Benchmark |  RRE  |  RTE  |  RR   |
 | :-------- | :---: | :---: | :---: |